 15. Publix Pumpkin Patch – Free admission

 500 E Lake Rd S, Palm Harbor, FL 34685

-This Publix location has such a cute fall setup right in the front of the store!
-They have a huge tree and a pumpkin patch, with all different types of pumpkins laid out.
-It’s almost better than going to a real patch outside, because you’re out of the heat, and the prices are fantastic!
+This Publix location has such a festive fall setup right in the front of their store!
+They have a huge tree with fall leaves and a pumpkin patch with all different types of pumpkins laid out.
+It’s almost better than going to a real patch outside, because you’re out of the heat and the prices are fantastic!